mgsp-me/Aerospace/README.md

 # Aerospace
-A repository for making any aerospace system, either embedded systems and data visualization
+A repository for making any aerospace system, either for embedded systems and data visualization